 There’s something to that.
 Sometimes we just long for something because it reminds us of a more innocent time, when things were easier.
 Change too much of it, and it’s just not the same.
 It may be the very same cake and it may even have been mixed using the same machinery, but coming from 70-year-old bakery in an art deco building on Clayton Road that dated to the 1940s versus coming from a bakery by a different name in a generic strip mall in a generic outer-ring suburb is just too much for some minds to overcome.
 The cake is the same, but the visuals aren’t.

 Lake Forest Pastry Shop closed in 2003.
 From what the surviving online reviews say, after it changed ownership in 2002, the new owner changed the recipes.
 The new, improved bakery didn’t last long.
-The building stood empty until 2010.
+The distinctive art deco building stood empty until 2010, when it was demolished to make way for a nail salon.
 The similarly named Lake Forest Confections survives next door, in a tasteful but clearly more modern building.
 I drove past the old one numerous times over the years, and it’s entirely possible I’ve parked in its parking lot too, when chasing down estate sales in the area.
 Interestingly, the sign from the now-demolished building now belongs to Greg Rhomberg, a St. Louis-area sign collector the same paper profiled a month ago.
 So one St. Louis collector nabbed the sign, while another nabbed the machinery and recipes.